Why Can't I Have It ALL in a Relationship?

 - Gold-digging – Expecting financial support instead of partnership.

-- Sugar dating/sugar baby – Framing love as transactional (money for attention/affection).
+- Sugar dating – Framing love as transactional (money for attention/affection).

 - Emotional labor dumping – Expecting a partner to carry all emotional work.